Yiwen543/6895-midterm-project/README.md

 Because we have included the fine-tuned LoRA weights directly in this repository, the project is configured to run **out-of-the-box** locally.
 We also provided a toggle for running via Google Colab.

 **Step 1: Set up Hugging Face Token**
 You need a valid Hugging Face token to download the base model (`Qwen/Qwen2.5-3B-Instruct`).
-Open `src/MindKeeper_main.ipynb`, locate the environment variable configuration in the first cell, and insert your token:
+Open `src/MindKeeper_main.ipynb` (or `app.py`), locate the environment variable configuration, and insert your token:

     os.environ["HF_TOKEN"] = "your_hf_token_here"